aidanwilliams01/arrays-and-looping-independent-project/README.md

 Test: "It should return a string with all integers containing 1 replaced with 'Beep!'"
 Code: beepBoop(9);
 Expected Output: '0, Boop!, 2, 3, 4, 5, 6, 7, 8, 9'

+Test: "It should return a string with all integers containing 2 (except for those containing 3) replaced with 'Boop!' and all integers containing 3 replaced with 'Won't you be my neighbor?'"
+Code: beepBoop(9);
+Expected Output: '0, Boop!, Boop!, 3, 4, 5, 6, 7, 8, 9'